wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

             val remainingFailCount: Int = status.remainingAttempts
             if (status.customObject != null) {
                 // Custom object contains any proprietary server specific data }
+            if (status.isProtocolUpgradeAvailable) {
+                // Upgrade to new protocol is available }
         }